 There are several ways to go green while barbecuing.
 Keep reading to learn how:

 Green Lump Coal

-An atmosphere-healthy option is the use of lump coal rather than briquettes, which give off carbon monoxide and soot.
+An atmosphere-healthy option is the use of lump coal rather than traditional briquettes.
 A delicious flavor is obtained through the use of lump coal that is quite similar to charcoal.

 There are no additives or chemicals and barbecue lovers often opt for this alternative for grilling.